Burner (mobile application)

 Burner is a mobile application for iOS and Android made by Ad Hoc Labs, Inc. that allows users to create temporary disposable phone numbers in the U.S. and Canada.
 The app allows smartphone users to have a phone number that is anonymous and can be thrown away, for purposes such as online ads, while traveling, for business projects, or for dating profiles.
 Burner is a product of Ad Hoc Labs, an Atwater Village, Los Angeles-based software startup.

 The application's name is a reference to so-called "burner phones," prepaid mobile phones that are replaced frequently.
-Burner phones have been used to control costs, reduce contractual obligations, and provide a degree of privacy in mobile phone use.
-They have been used in popular culture by drug dealers on The Wire and Breaking Bad, spies on Burn Notice, and agents in Mission: Impossible.
-The company has stated it would comply with law enforcement requests but would require valid search warrants.
+The company has stated it would comply with law enforcement requests related to search warrants.

 History

 The Burner application launched in August 2012 with angel investors including Techstars founder David Cohen and super angel Dave McClure in October 2012.
 Its iPhone application was released in August 2012, followed by an Android version in April 2013.
 In October 2013, Ad Hoc Labs raised an institutional funding round led by Founder Collective and Venrock, with participation from 500 Startups, Miramar Digital Ventures, TenOneTen Ventures and others.
 In an interview with Ars Technica, CEO Greg Cohn stated "we definitely think that communications, and telephony specifically, have been left behind by the wave of social innovation that’s been happening.
 The network should be smarter, it should be more socially aware and more privacy-aware."
 He has also stated that the long-term vision for Burner is to build technology where phone numbers are smarter and act more like software.